CalFire will be making a fire break on our property through April.

 Thanks For Understanding!

-You’ll discover the beauty of Crystal Cave when you walk through the 3 miles of carved passages.
-It serves as the park’s only commercialized cave and features unique shapes of naturally-formed speleothems (mineral formations created from groundwater).
+Walk through the three miles of carved passages and discover the beauty that is Crystal Cave.
+It serves as the park’s only commercialized cave and features unique shapes of naturally formed speleothems (mineral formations created from groundwater).
 You may even spot some cave-dwelling aquatic isopods living in the beautiful river running through the caverns.
-Get your tickets today and tour this intricate cave system!

-The intricate Mineral King Caves consists of over 30 caverns, 15 springs, dozens of sinkholes, blind valleys, and sinking streams.
-As you make your way through this system, you’ll be hiking along the rocky terrain and exploring the river which is fed by cerulean blue waters of the natural spring.
+The intricate Mineral King Caves consist of over 30 caverns, 15 springs, dozens of sinkholes, blind valleys, and sinking streams.
+As you make your way through this system, you’ll be hiking along the rocky terrain and exploring the river, which is fed by cerulean blue waters of the natural spring.
 You’ll discover towering rock formations and an incredible cave with an all-ice floor!
-You can even make your way through other caves like Cirque, Batslab, Seldom Seen, and Never Seen.
+You can even make your way through other caves like Batslab, Seldom Seen, and Never Seen.

-Once you discover your favorite cave near Yosemite, come back to Courtwood Inn with a camera full of pictures and head full of stories.
-We want to hear them as you check into your relaxing retreat with us.
+Once you discover your favorite cave near the National Parks, come back to Courtwood Inn with a camera full of pictures and a head full of stories.
 Unlace your hiking shoes and relax in your spacious suite and spa-like bathroom.
 Or, pour yourself a glass of our signature wine and lounge on our beautiful outdoor deck.
 You’ll feel rejuvenated no matter which way you choose to relax at Courtwood!